 The following criteria should be considered before applying:

-- Awards will only be made to support new research work: we will not be able to fund conferences, travel (unless for field work that would not otherwise take place), training, publication costs etc.
+- Preference will be given to new research work: e.g not to fund conferences, travel (unless for field work that would not otherwise take place), training, publication costs etc.

 - Applicants must describe how this work will inform or contribute to their work, emphasising aspects of innovation and potential impact.